navidrome/website/content/en/docs/usage/features/smart-playlists/index.md

 ### Referencing Other Playlists

-When referencing another playlist by ID (using the operator `inPlaylist`), ensure that the referenced playlist is not another Smart Playlist unless it is set to 'public'.
+When referencing another playlist (using the `inPlaylist` or `notInPlaylist` operators), ensure that the referenced playlist is not another Smart Playlist unless it is set to 'public'.
 This ensures proper functionality.

 ### Special Characters in Conditions